dpacassi/UltimateDrupalReference/README.md

 - [Menu Breadcrumb](https://www.drupal.org/project/menu_breadcrumb) - This module allows you to use the menu the current page belongs to for the breadcrumb, generating breadcrumbs from the titles of parent menus.
 - [Menu Link Attributes](https://www.drupal.org/project/menu_link_attributes) - This module allows you to add attributes to your menu links.
 - [Menu Link Weight](https://www.drupal.org/project/menu_link_weight) - This module replaces the standard numeric weight dropdown widget for menu links in the node form with a tabledrag widget that lists all children for the selected parent.
+- [Menu Trail By Path](https://www.drupal.org/project/menu_trail_by_path) - Menu Trail By Path sets the active-trail on menu items according to the current url.
 - [Paragraphs](https://www.drupal.org/project/paragraphs) - Paragraphs is the new way of content creation!
 It allows you — Site Builders — to make things cleaner so that you can give more editing power to your end-users.
   - Also check out [Paragraphs Edit](https://www.drupal.org/project/paragraphs_edit)
 - [Search Autocomplete](https://www.drupal.org/project/search_autocomplete) - This module allows you to add autocomplete functionality to virtually any fields of a Drupal site.
 During the input, the field will be expanded and offers a list of suggestions before you start the search.